-On January 8, 2019, we announced that our Board of Directors approved a share repurchase program, by way of a normal course issuer bid on the open market of up to 1,200,000 subordinate voting shares at the prevailing market price.
-The period of the normal course issuer bid commenced on January 14, 2019 and will end on January 13, 2020.
-From January 14, 2019 through November 11, 2019, we spent approximately US\$0.6 million (including fees) to repurchase 127,604 subordinate voting shares.
+On January 7, 2020, we announced that our Board of Directors had approved a share repurchase program, by way of a normal course issuer bid on the open market of up to 3.1% of the issued and outstanding subordinate voting shares, representing 600,000 subordinate voting shares at the prevailing market price.
+The normal course issuer bid started on January 14, 2020 and will end on January 13, 2021 or earlier if we repurchase the maximum number of shares permitted.
+All shares repurchased under the bid will be canceled.